JDavidCS/Blog/README.md

 # Blog-NodeJS
-This is a blog proyect where I use the MVC architecture using NodeJS and Embedded Javascript Templates.
+This is a blog project where I use the MVC architecture using NodeJS and Embedded Javascript Templates.
 In the backend side, I used MongoDB to storage the blog information.